Optimizing the Grace Hopper Celebration Experience

-- Plan what you want to do using a prep sheet, but prepare for plan B. Popular sessions fill up, so arrive early to get a seat
+- Plan what you want to do using a prep sheet, but prepare for plan B. You can now pre-register for sessions, so sign up for the sessions ASAP!

-- Balance your money spent on food by attending lunches, receptions, and company events
+- Balance your money spent on food by attending affinity group socials, receptions, and company events

 - Utilize ADA assistance and child care services for your needs

 - Explore the site and follow updates on GHC’s Twitter, ABI’s social media, or the ABI newsletter

 - Submit your resume and edit it even if you’re not attending.
 Sponsors get access to resumes at different times and schedule interviews around GHC

 - Check your credit card’s travel features for benefit, insurance, and reimbursement information

 - Book flights and hotels early with cancellation policies that provide full refunds

 - Book cheaper flights using guides and third-party sites